 - And yes, exercise.
 I’ve learned not to push myself too hard.
 My personality is the type that I can easily be too driven and I can end up pushing myself too hard.
 Right now I have three very active kids who need a lot from me, I have a successful blog/business and work full-time + oversee my team and the longterm strategy of the blog, and I also invest a lot of my time into my local community.
 Because of this, I want to make sure exercise is fueling me, not draining me.
 So I try not to push myself too hard.
 I’m doing 10 push-ups per day and a run about 1-2 miles every day.
 And I try to stay active throughout the day, as well.

 I encourage you to not compare yourself to someone else.
 It’s so easy to look at someone else and wish you had her body type or her metabolism.

 I’m blessed to have great genes from my parents.
-They are healthy and slim and active — even at age 64!
-And they seem to have passed on their great metabolisms and love of healthful foods and fitness to all of their kids.
+They are healthy and slim and active and they seem to have passed on their great metabolisms and love of healthful foods and fitness to all of their kids.